Joe Thurston: Later career

 The Houston Astros signed Thurston to a minor league contract on November 13, 2011.
 He also received an invitation to spring training.
 He was released by the Astros on March 28, 2012.
 Just an hour later, however, he was signed to a minor league contract with the Philadelphia Phillies.
 He was released by the Phillies on April 23 after batting just .207 in 11 games with the Lehigh Valley IronPigs.
 Thurston signed with the Minnesota Twins on April 25 and was assigned to the Rochester Red Wings.
 On May 14, 2012, Thurston was released by the Minnesota Twins.

 Thurston played 58 games with the York Revolution of the independent Atlantic League in 2012, batting .314 with eight home runs and 28 RBI.
 In 2013, Thurston played 21 games with the Lancaster Barnstormers of the Atlantic League, batting .329.

 On March 6, 2013, Thurston signed with the Leones de Yucatán (Yucatán Lions) in the Mexican Baseball League.
 Thurston later would make his debut after receiving a traveling visa.

 Thurston also played for the Bravos de Margarita, Cardenales de Lara and Pastora de los Llanos clubs of the Venezuelan Professional Baseball League.

 Thurston signed a minor league deal with the Milwaukee Brewers on January 25, 2014.
 He was released on March 27.

 On March 6, 2015, Thurston signed a minor league contract with the Boston Red Sox.

 Coaching career

+Boston Red Sox

+Thurston was hired as a coach for the Portland Sea Dogs the Double-A affiliate of the Boston Red Sox for 2015.

+Cincinnati Reds

+On January 19, 2016, Thurston was named as the hitting coach for the Billings Mustangs, the rookie-level affiliate of the Cincinnati Reds.

+Seattle Mariners

+On January 16, 2017, Thurston was hired as the hitting coach for the Modesto Nuts, the Single-A affiliate of the Seattle Mariners.

+Thurston was promoted to be the hitting coach of the High-A affiliate Everett AquaSox for the 2019 season.

 In 2020, Thurston was the first base coach for the Seattle Mariners.

+Philadelphia Phillies

+Since 2022, Thurston has served as the hitting coach for the Philadelphia Phillies' Triple–A affiliate, the Lehigh Valley IronPigs.

+Houston Astros

+On February 10, 2025, the Houston Astros hired Thurston to serve as the hitting coach for their Triple-A affiliate, the Sugar Land Space Cowboys.